dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ### Syncing of `dlt` state
 This destination fully supports [dlt state sync](../../general-usage/state#syncing-state-with-destination).

-### Databricks User Agent
+### Databricks user agent
-We enable Databricks to identify that the connection is created by dlt.
+We enable Databricks to identify that the connection is created by `dlt`.
 Databricks will use this user agent identifier to better understand the usage patterns associated with dlt integration.
 The connection identifier is `dltHub_dlt`.

 <!--@@@DLT_TUBA databricks-->